-What you can learn: The success of the transportation company owned by Johnson’s character was created by his determination to cater to his family.
-This determination eventually led to neglect of his families needs and ends with divorce.
-The transportation industry can be demanding, but don’t lose sight of the bigger picture.
+What you can learn: The success of the transportation company owned by Johnson’s character was created by his determination to help his family.
+This determination eventually led to neglect of his family’s needs and ended with divorce.
+The transportation industry can be demanding, but remember what matters most.

 Warning: Beware Of Dog

 Jack Crews, played by Patrick Swayze is a trucker convicted of vehicular manslaughter after losing control and hitting a stranded motorist.
 Desperate to find work after being released he is tricked into hauling a load of illegal firearms.
 He later finds out that his wife and child are in danger if he fails to deliver the goods on time.
 To truckers, it comes as no surprise that Crews finds himself facing the ‘black dog’ during his long haul, a term used to describe visions caused by fatigue.

 Fun Fact: Patrick Swayze went through the entire process to receive his Class A CDL for the film.

 What you can learn: There are different variations of the black dog legend, an omen to truckers that a fatal crash is coming.
 No matter what variation it is you believe, we can all agree that a delivery made on time is not worth more than life.
 If you feel as though you have seen this mystery K-9, take the precaution to get off the road and let dispatchers know that you are too tired to continue on your route.